 Homeless in England

 Once back in the UK, the little family needed a home.
-The houses in Midlothian had been sold, so they rented, moving a couple of times until Mary’s in-laws from her first marriage to Lt Commander John Codrington (killed in action in 1921) came to the rescue, providing a farmhouse in a Devon village, where they lived for the next five years.
+The houses in Midlothian had been sold.
+Arthur’s poor health and precarious financial situation meant that Scotland was not an option.
+So they rented, moving a couple of times until Lady Mary’s in-laws from her first marriage to Lt Commander John Codrington (killed in action in 1921) came to the rescue, providing a farmhouse in a Devon village, where they lived for the next five years.

 Awliscombe House

-The girls could keep ponies, and attended Les Oiseaux, a convent school that had been evacuated from Westgate-on-Sea to the countryside.
+The girls could keep ponies, and attended Les Oiseaux, a convent school that had been evacuated from Westgate-on-Sea to Shropshire.
 Summer holidays on Exmoor enabled them to get away from the troops that were quartered in the stables at Awliscombe, while Arthur joined the East Devon Defence network, scanning the night skies for bomber raids.
-An evacuee family came to stay, and is presumably included in the photo below, maybe taken by Liz.
+An evacuee family came to stay, and may be included in the photo below.
+Liz is the younger child.

 Ready for anything, except cooking